 Since Changelly is a non-custodial exchange, it never gets to hold your money – neither your crypto nor your fiat.
 Therefore, Changelly has no withdrawals or deposits, which in turn means there are no rates whatsoever for these.

 Rates for Buy/Sell transactions using Crypto

-When buying and selling cryptocurrencies, Changelly charges a flat 0.5% fee for it's services.
+When buying and selling cryptocurrencies, Changelly charges flat 0.5% exchange fees for its services.

 This represents one of the most competitive rates in the market and it’s one of the reasons that some people choose this exchange above other larger platforms.